ScottLogic/Technology-Carbon-Standard/pages/guides/reduce_hardware_emissions.md

 Hardware (laptops, servers, networks, storage and edge / IoT devices) underpins every digital service and carries a sizeable climate impact.
 Its footprint spans [embodied emissions](/resources/glossary#embodied-carbon) (materials, manufacturing, logistics and end-of-life processing) and operational emissions (energy to run and cool equipment).

 Cutting this impact is one of the fastest ways to reduce your organisation's technology footprint.
-This guide, aligned with the Tech Carbon Standard, sets out practical actions across the hardware life cycle: procurement, deployment, operation, optimisation and end-of-life.
+This guide sets out practical actions across the hardware life cycle: procurement, deployment, operation, optimisation and end-of-life.
 It focuses on lowering both embodied and operational (usage) emissions through better inventory, utilisation, longevity, circular procurement and governance.

 {% include linkedHeading.html heading="Related hardware life cycle examples & case study" level=3 %}

 To see practical applications of these principles and real data breakdowns, explore:

 - **Employee Hardware Example:** Allocation of embodied and operational emissions – [/technology-categories/life cycle/example/employee](/technology-categories/life cycle/example/employee)